About the Firm | Litigation Background

 Practice areas: Criminal Law, Pretrial Litigation, Trials

 Alex focuses on pre-trial litigation, case investigation, motion drafting, plea bargaining, mitigation development, and trial work for State and Federal criminal defense cases.
+He’s shown persistent, creative use of legal resources – like finding and managing great experts such as former federal agents to consult with and advise us during criminal case litigation.
+His excellent track record reflects his successful, aggressive analysis of law enforcement’s investigations.

 Alex’s practical legal experience includes work at the Pima County Superior Court Public Defender representing those charged with felonies.
 He regularly obtained favorable outcomes for clients due to extensive pre-trial investigation work and pre-trial motion practice.
 He also clerked for the Honorable Judge Howard Fell and the Honorable Judge Carmine Cornelio (retired).